 Though it is predominant in Rajasthan and Madhya Pradesh, Gangaur Puja is also observed in some parts of West Bengal, Gujarat, and Telangana.

 It’s like a carnival where the Rajasthani culture is blended with that of Bengal.
-Areas of Kakurgachi, Phoolbagan, and Beliaghata proliferate with the Maheshwari communities during this time.
+Areas of Kakurgachi, Phoolbagan, and Beliaghata proliferated with the Maheshwari communities during this time.

 In the areas of MalwaAnchal and Nimar of Madhya Pradesh, the Gangaur festival is celebrated with great pageantry.